 “Bab al Salam was a critical gateway to northern Aleppo, home to one of the highest concentrations of displaced people in Syria and a direct route to reach 800,000 internally displaced people with medical supplies, vaccines, and health treatments.
 As Syrians enter the 11th year of conflict and ongoing violence together with COVID-19 have driven needs to their highest levels, there is no valid reason to limit access.

 “The Council has also once again failed to address the significant and life-threatening challenges populations in northeast Syria are facing in accessing humanitarian assistance.
 Since the Security Council’s move to close the only crossing for UN-led cross-border assistance to the northeast, al Yarubiyah, needs have increased by nearly 40%, while the IRC and other NGOs have experienced chronic shortages of essential supplies including medicines and reproductive health kits that previously came through the crossing.
-The COVID-19 response has also been jeopardised as health workers lack resources for testing, PPE and oxygen-- supplies which could be provided through Yarubiyah if reauthorised.
+The COVID-19 response has also been jeopardized as health workers lack resources for testing, PPE and oxygen-- supplies which could be provided through Yarubiyah if reauthorized.

 “As the UN Secretary General has made clear, there is currently no viable alternative to cross-border assistance to meet the growing needs across Syria.
 After more than ten years of failure for the Syrian people, Council Members should be guided by humanitarian imperatives rather than politics, and ensure Syrians in need--wherever they are-- can be reached through the most direct routes.
-The IRC calls on the Security Council to urgently reconvene to authorise access through Bab al Salam and Al Yarubiyah and Bab al Hawa for 12 months.”
+The IRC calls on the Security Council to urgently reconvene to authorize access through Bab al Salam and Al Yarubiyah and Bab al Hawa for 12 months.”